 Three of the most effective scams include:

-- Free Giveaways: Fake social media accounts designed to mimic celebrities may offer free cryptocurrency giveaways — the only catch is that you need to deposit a small amount to receive the giveaway.
+Fake social media accounts designed to mimic celebrities may offer free cryptocurrency giveaways — the only catch is that you need to deposit a small amount to receive the giveaway.
 Of course, criminals simply keep the deposit.

 Common sense is the simplest way to avoid these types of scams — if a crypto offer seems too good to be true, then it probably is!
 Stick to long-term buy-and-hold investment strategies or short-term strategies that you develop and understand.

 #5.
-Keep the IRS Happy
+Keep The IRS Happy

 The IRS treats cryptocurrencies as property, which means that you must report capital gains and losses upon sale or conversion.
 If you’re not up-to-date and the IRS discovers it, you could be responsible for paying back taxes with interest, as well as any fines and penalties.
-And, you might have to sell off crypto assets to afford these fines.
+And, you might have to sell off digital assets to afford these fines.